A Brief Ryder Cup History

 The US won the event 9.5 to 2.5.

-The event was held every year until 1937, after which it was interrupted for World War II.
+The event was held every other year until 1937, after which it was interrupted for World War II.

 Even after the war ended, however, it was not certain that the matches would resume.
 While the PGA of American and their British counterparts wanted to resume, the British simply couldn’t afford it.
 The war had hit them very hard and golf was a luxury in a country that would remain under rationing for years to come.